-- a.
-Indication of acceptance/ approval of the management plan- the Investigator should electronically submit the approval; - Or: - b.
-Specific requested revisions to the management plan; - a.
-The COI Administrator, FCOI Chair and/or FCOI Committee will evaluate the requested revisions and if appropriate, prepare a revised management plan within thirty (30) days for the Investigator's review; - b.
-Within fifteen (15) days of receipt of the revised plan, the Investigator will either indicate acceptance/ approval of the revision or proceed with the rebuttal process as specified below. - c.
+- b.
+Specific requested revisions to the management plan; - i.
+The COI Administrator, FCOI Chair and/or FCOI Committee will evaluate the requested revisions and if appropriate, prepare a revised management plan within thirty (30) days for the Investigator's review; - ii.
+Within fifteen (15) days of receipt of the revised plan, the Investigator will either indicate acceptance/ approval of the revision or proceed with the rebuttal process as specified below. - iii.
 If no revisions are deemed appropriate, the Investigator will have fifteen (15) days of receipt of such decision to either accept/ approve the original management plan or proceed with the rebuttal process specified below. - c.
 Rebuttal of the management plan: - i.
 If the Investigator rebuts the management plan, it will be sent, along with the Investigator's specific requested changes, to the President and/or Designee for reconsideration. - ii.
 The President and/or Designee will make a determination within thirty (30) days and submit the determination in writing to the Investigator and the Investigator's Chair. - iii.
 The management plan approved by the President and/or Designee is final and binding.
 The Investigator is required to immediately abide by the terms of this management plan.